Mac and Cheese Onion Rings

 This post may contain affiliate links.
 Please read the disclosure policy.

 You’ve never had a mac and cheese onion ring!
-They’re outrageously addictive appetizers stuff mac and cheese into onion rings before breading and deep frying to golden perfection.
+They’re outrageously irresistible appetizers stuff mac and cheese into onion rings before breading and deep frying to golden perfection.
 So much fun for a party or Game Day!

 These onion rings take mac n’ cheese to a new level you didn’t know existed!
 These monster rings are creamy on the inside with a crispy exterior, just like our fried mac and cheese bites.